-- GASB Statement No. 84 "Fiduciary Activities."
-This Statement, issued in January 2017, established criteria for identifying fiduciary activities of all state and local governments.
-The focus of the criteria generally is on (1) whether a government is controlling assets of the fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exists.
-This Statement is effective for reporting periods beginning after December 15, 2018, which is the fiscal year beginning July 1, 2019 for the Auxiliary.
+- GASB issued Statement No. 95 "Postponement of the Effective Dates of Certain Authoritative Guidance" in May 2020.
+This Statement has the primary objective of providing temporary relief to governments and other stakeholders in light of the COVID-19 pandemic.
+That objective is accomplished by postponing the effective dates of certain provisions in Statements and Implementation Guides that first became effective or are scheduled to become effective for periods beginning after June 15, 2018, and later.
+Earlier application of the provisions addressed in this Statement is encouraged and is permitted to the extent specified in each pronouncement as originally issued.
+Disclosures below have been updated accordingly. - GASB Statement No. 84 "Fiduciary Activities."
+This Statement, issued in January 2017, addresses criteria for identifying fiduciary activities of state and local governments and focuses on (1) whether a government is controlling assets of the fiduciary activity and (2) the beneficiaries with who the fiduciary relationship exists.
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2019, which is the fiscal year beginning July 1, 2020 for the Auxiliary.
 This Statement is not expected to have a material effect on the financial statements of the Auxiliary. - GASB Statement No. 87 "Leases."
-This Statement, issued in June 2017, increases the usefulness of the financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2019, which is the fiscal year beginning July 1, 2020 for the Auxiliary.
+This Statement, issued in June 2017, requires recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
+It establishes a single model for lease accounting based on the foundational principle that leases are financing of the right to use an underlying asset.
+The requirements of this Statement are effective for financial statements for periods beginning after June 15, 2021, which is the fiscal year beginning July 1, 2021 for the Auxiliary.
+This Statement is not expected to have a material effect on the financial statements of the Auxiliary. - GASB Statement No. 89 "Accounting for Interest Cost Incurred Before the End of a Construction Period."
+This Statement, issued in June 2018, establishes accounting requirements for interest cost incurred before the end of a construction period.
+Such interest cost includes all interest that previously was accounted for in accordance with the requirements of paragraphs 5-22 of Statement No. 62 "Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements" which are superseded by this Statement.
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2020, which is the fiscal year beginning July 1, 2021 for the Auxiliary.
 This Statement is not expected to have a material effect on the financial statements of the Auxiliary.